akshaali/learning-react-2.0/Today's Topic.md

 Today's Topic
 1. Pure Component (Class Based Component)
   It renders the same output for the same set of states and props
-  - works on shallow comparison betweeen prev state and next state & props Shallow comparison function
+  - works on shallow comparison betweeen prev and next state & props Shallow comparison function
         1. keys should be equal
         2. key's values should be equal